 - Careers and post 16 advice and guidance from our IAG officer and form tutors so that aspirations and ambitions are supported and encouraged.

 Achievement, attainment and attendance are monitored and evaluated regularly by the team of Tutors, Heads of Year, HoDs and SLT.
-A member of SLT is assigned as lead on use of PPG, with support from the designated PP Governor, Dr Wendy Brewster.
+The Assistant Headteacher is assigned as lead on use of PPG, with support from a designated PP Governor.

 Progress of disadvantaged students at Meridian 2016 and evaluation for future planning